Zhong-Lab-UCSD/BENG183_2022Fall_Applied-Genomic-Technologies/Final_Paper/Group_22_DifferentialExpressionAnalysisUsingRNAseqAndChIPseq/writeup.md

 This chapter hopefully gave you a basis for understanding not only the specific technologies discussed, but the importance of evaluating the usefulness of your data, and how to leverage different methods to arrive at the best conclusion possible.

+## Notes

+Figures without citations were created by the authors of this chapter.

 ## References

 1. Perrin, H. (2018, April 30).
 Visualize differential gene expression with ViDGER.
 Medium. https://medium.com/@HeleneOMICtools/visualize-differential-gene-expression-with-vidger-ee922e1c2a8
 2. Harvard Chan Bioinformatics Core.
 (2017, May 12).
 Gene-level differential expression analysis with DESeq2.
 Introduction to DGE - ARCHIVED; GitHub Pages. https://hbctraining.github.io/DGE_workshop/lessons/04_DGE_DESeq2_analysis.html
 3. Overview of chromatin immunoprecipitation (chip).
 Cell Signaling Technology. (n.d.).
 Retrieved December 6, 2022, from https://www.cellsignal.com/applications/chip-and-chip-seq/regulation-expression-in-cell-and-tissue
 4. Ram, System, &amp; Pearson, J. (n.d.).
 How to analyze chip-seq data to determine whether peaks are found on exons, introns, or exon-intron junctions?
 Bioinformatics Answers.
 Retrieved December 6, 2022, from https://www.biostars.org/p/161058/

-x.
-Liuksiala, T. (2022, November 4).
+5. Liuksiala, T. (2022, November 4).
 Integrative analysis of RNA-seq and ChIP-seq data.
 Genevia Technologies. https://geneviatechnologies.com/blog/integrative-analysis-of-rna-seq-and-chip-seq-data/

-y.
-Wang, Y.-C., Peterson, S. E., & Loring, J. F. (2014).
+6. Wang, Y.-C., Peterson, S. E., & Loring, J. F. (2014).
 Protein post-translational modifications and regulation of pluripotency in human stem cells.
 Cell Research, 24(2), 143–160. https://doi.org/10.1038/cr.2013.151